 Troubleshooting Tips

-- Access a page of troubleshooting tips if the status is Disconnected.
+- Access the troubleshooting tips if the status is Disconnected.

 Display My Name

-- When toggled ON, other participants in the event will see the first and last name the user entered during registration.
+- When toggled ON, other participants in the event will see the user's first and last name entered during registration.

 - When toggled OFF, other participants in the event will not see the user’s first and last name.
-Instead, they will see an anonymous label like “Participant 1,” “Participant 2,” etc.
+Instead, they will see labels like “Participant 1,” “Participant 2,” etc., that are anonymous.

 - The exception to this is that moderators always have access to participants’ full names.
 Moderators will see the anonymized label followed by the actual name, such as “Participant 1 (Mary Jones)”.